Where Love Lives

-"Where Love Lives (Come On In)" is a song by British singer and former dancer Alison Limerick, released first time in November 1990.
-It was her solo-debut and received favorable reviews from music critics, becoming a massive club hit in the early 1990s in both the United Kingdom and United States.
-In 1991, the single peaked at number 27 in the UK and number three on the Billboard Hot Dance Club Play chart in the US.
+"Where Love Lives (Come On In)" is a song by British singer-songwriter and former dancer Alison Limerick, released first time in November 1990 by Arista Records as her solo-debut.
+It was written and produced by Swedish producer Lati Kronlund, and received favorable reviews from music critics, becoming a massive club hit in the early 1990s in both the United Kingdom and United States.
+In 1991, the single peaked at number 27 on the UK Singles Chart and number three on the US Billboard Hot Dance Club Play chart.
 It was also voted Dance Track of 1991 by Billboard magazine.
 In 1992, it was included on Limerick's debut album, And Still I Rise.
-In 1996, it was released in a new remix by Dancing Divaz, peaking at number nine in the UK and number four on the dance chart in the US.
+In 1996, it was released in a new remix by Dancing Divaz, peaking at number nine in the UK and number four on the US dance chart.
 The song is famous for the funked-up piano intro and remains the singer's most successful release.
-It is now widely regarded as one of the biggest club anthems of all-time, and has been remixed and re-released several times.
+It is now widely regarded as one of the biggest club anthems of all time, and has been remixed and re-released several times.
+In 2022 and 2025, Rolling Stone and Billboard included "Where Love Lives" in their lists of the greatest dance songs of all time.

 Background

 Alison Limerick began her career as a dancer, before shifting her focus onto singing.
 She performed in the musical Labelled with Love and as a backing vocalist in the mid-80s after attending the London Contemporary School of Dance.
 Her first major gig was backing vocals on Style Council's Shout to the Top! in 1984.
 She appeared in musicals including Andrew Lloyd Webber’s Starlight Express and Simon Callow’s The Pajama Game.
 And in 1989 she made a brief appearance as an African sorceress in Bob Rafelson's film Mountains of the Moon.

 Swedish producer and songwriter Lati Kronlund (Lars E.C.
 Kronlund) picked Limerick to record "Where Love Lives", after seeing her singing at a show at the ICA in London.
 She performed Billie Holiday’s 1941 song, "God Bless The Child" and Kronlund was in the audience.
 He told her that "Where Love Lives" was her song to sing because it required someone with a big two-octave range.
 The track is written/produced by Lati Kronlund and mixed by David Morales and Frankie Knuckles.
-About recording the song, she told in a 1992 interview with Billboard magazine, "I just went in and sang the song with absolutely no expectations of where it might lead.
+About recording the song, she said in a 1992 interview with Billboard magazine: "I just went in and sang the song with absolutely no expectations of where it might lead.
 In fact, I had almost forgotten about the track when I got a call saying [Arista] wanted to sign me up."